 Spawning Habitat

 Spawning habitat for Pacific and river lamprey was evaluated for the Feather River by analyzing redd dewatering risk as described above for the Sacramento River.
-CALSIM II flow outputs for the Feather River at the Thermalito Afterbay outlet were used to compare the redd dewatering risks between Alternatives 1-3 and the NAA.
-The results for both lamprey species showed no differences between the project alternatives and the NAA or minor reductions under the project alternatives in the percentage of months with elevated dewatering risk (Table 11-?6).
+CALSIM II flow outputs for the Feather River at the Thermalito Afterbay outlet were used to compare the redd dewatering risks between Alternatives 1, 2, and 3 and the NAA.
+The results for both lamprey species showed no differences between Alternatives 1, 2, and 3 and the NAA or minor reductions under Alternatives 1, 2, and 3 in the percentage of months with elevated dewatering risk (Table 11-73).

-Table 11-?6.
-Percentage of Pacific and River Lamprey Spawning Months with >50% Flow Reduction in the Next Month, Used as a Proxy for Redd Dewatering Riska in the Feather at Thermalito Afterbay, and Percent Differences (in parentheses) between the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).
+Table 11-73.
+Percentage of Pacific and River Lamprey Spawning Months with >50% Flow Reduction in the Next Month, Used as a Proxy for Redd Dewatering Riska in the Feather River at Thermalito Afterbay, and Percent Differences (in parentheses) between the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).